Home / News / 2024 Professional Webinar: Thinking Differently: (Embodying/Constructing) A Theology of Disability

 2024 Professional Webinar: Thinking Differently: (Embodying/Constructing) A Theology of Disability

-Presented by Maryann P. Hobbie BCC
+Presented by Maryann P. Hobbie MS, MA, MTS, BCC

 Date: September 12, 2024